StavWasPlayZ/Genshin-Instruments/README.md

 #### **Note:** Loading
 The initiator for this class must be called in about the same time as of the loading of the `Mod event bus`.
 This is so because when you call the initiator, it automatically subscribes the given JSON for any resource load event on the client, and the first one is just about when the game fires.
-This means that if you do not call it at that time, any resource pack that is modifying your piano will not have its effects applied until they press *F3+T* to trigger a resource load event.
+This means that if you do not call it at that time, any resource pack that is modifying your piano will not have its effects applied until a resource load event occurs (such *F3+T* being pressed).

 The trick I use for it is to make the theme loader a static property of the screen class, and annotate the screen class as an `EventBusSubscriber` for the mod event bus.
 This makes the FML load the class early on in search for any methods trying to subscribe to the specified event bus.